BillJr99/Ursinus-CS173/_pages/Assignments/2DArrays/asmt-asciiart.md

 Please [download](../files/asmt-asciiart/ASCIIArt_master.zip) the skeleton code for this assignment.
 You will be editing `src/ASCIIArt.java`.

-## Background: Grayscale Images and Text
+## Part 1: Grayscale Images and Text

 As we discussed in our 2D arrays module, a 2D array is a natural data structure for image data, since an image is a two dimensional object with both an x and y coordinate for each pixel.
 In this assignment, we will be dealing with grayscale images, in which each pixel goes from black (0) to white (1).
 We usually treat the outer array index as a row (y coordinate) and the inner array index as a column (x coordinate).
 For instance, let's run the following code, using the methods provided in the assignment: